markwest1972/johnny_five_intro/exercises/01_installation_and_setup.md

 [Download the latest version of Node.js](https://nodejs.org) and install it on your machine.

 If you are feeling adventurous you could instead download io.js, which is a fork of Node.js.
-I can't guarantee that everything will work though.
+At the time of writing I haven't tested io.js with Johnny-Five, so cannot guarantee that this will work.

 #### Step 2 : Install the Arduino IDE ####